drashland/drash/README.md

 Drash is a modular web app framework for [Deno](https://deno.land) that respects RESTful design principles.

+Drash helps you build web apps that handle requests to grab resources and return representations of those resources in different formats based on the requested Content-Type (e.g., application/json, text/html, application/xml, etc.).

 ## Quickstart

 ### Step 1 of 6: Install Deno